Interviews with Leopold Stokowski

 However, these considerations also reinforce my opinion that the Stokowski

-interviews are not a particularly good way to appreciate the achievements
+interviews are not a particularly good way to appreciate or understand

 from my personal collection in some cases, and from publicly

 In 1972, the BBC made a broadcast billed as a tribute to the fiftieth